russetwolf/QueerBot/README.md

 ## discordjs-rection-role
 This project leverages [discordjs-reaction-role](https://github.com/makigas/discordjs-reaction-role) for the role-react functionality commonly seen in Discord Bots.
 **Be sure to set your bot role to the top of the hierarchy so it can manage roles for all members.**
-For now the reaction role JSON is also stored in the `config.json`:
+For now the reaction role JSON is stored in the `config.json` file like so:
 ```
 "reactionRoleConfig": [
 		{